 Can you please provide a brief overview of your journey in the film and TV industry?

-My journey in film began in junior high and high school, where I made countless terrible movies with friends, fueling my passion for storytelling.
-This led me to Concordia University in Montreal, where I learned to edit on a Steenbeck.
+My journey began when a client paid my dad with a refrigerator box filled with illegally recorded VHS movies.
+Hundreds of names scrawled onto miniscule labels.
+From Police Academy to Action Jackson – with all the commercials included.
+Or perhaps my journey began in junior high, where I made countless terrible movies with friends, fueling a passion for storytelling and a love of Hi-8 video.
+Whichever inciting incident is to blame, all of this led me to Concordia University in Montreal, where I learned to edit on a Steenbeck.
 After earning my degree, I returned to Edmonton and took on the role of projectionist at the Princess Theatre – a great way to see free movies!
 Simultaneously, I volunteered at ShawTV, the local community cable channel, gradually working my way up the ladder.
 I delivered weekly movie reviews, entertainment reports, and even created my own snowboarding show.
 Ah, the salad days!

 My career progressed as I transitioned to producing segments for HelpTV, eventually becoming a reporter and producer at CTV2.
 For five years, I traveled across Alberta, filming short documentaries that showcased the province’s unique and often hidden stories.
+Like the Buffalo that rides in a car.
+Or Alberta’s arm-wrestling champion.
 This experience allowed me to build a vast network and uncover the remarkable diversity of life in Alberta’s nooks and crannies.
 A good resource for a future documentary filmmaker.

 What are some of your key accomplishments?